NSW workers urged to seek legal advice about compensation law changes

 “However some workers – if assessed with a 21 per cent Whole Person Impairment or higher – may actually be entitled to remain on benefits but they need to take action now to protect themselves.

-“All workers involved need to contact a lawyer as soon as possible so they don’t miss out once their 260 weeks is reached.”
+“All workers involved need to contact a lawyer as soon as possible so that they don’t miss out once their 260 weeks is reached.”

 - Mr X was employed to pick, handle and pack up 5,000 chicken eggs every day.
 This strenuous work has left him with permanent pain in his leg, buttock and back as well as a severe limp and incontinence.
 He is now virtually confined to his house and unable to enjoy any form of leisure activity.
 His payments will be cut off on Boxing Day as his impairment score is 12 per cent.